ol-s-cloud/aviation-predictive-maintenance-research-ATv1.0.0.1/Reports/report-v1.0-market-research-oct-15.md

 | **Aircraft Lessors** | Concerned about residual value, component life, and asset performance | Asset Manager, Technical Services Lead |
 | **Insurers/Regulators** | Influence industry standards and incentives for risk reduction | Risk Analyst, Aviation Safety Officer |

-**Target:** 10-15 total responses, prioritizing Airlines and MROs for early validation
+**Target:** 10-15 total responses, prioritizing Airlines and MROs for early validation for early validation (as they are easier to access and highly relevant).

 ---